Eurovision Song Contest 2014: National host broadcaster

-Paula Seling and Ovi returned as a duo, having previously represented Romania in 2010.

-The Tolmachevy Sisters, who represented Russia, previously participated in and won the Junior Eurovision Song Contest 2006.

-Macedonian backing vocalist Tamara Todevska previously represented Macedonia in 2008.
-She would later represent Macedonia again in the Eurovision Song Contest 2019.

-Martina Majerle, who represented Slovenia in 2009 and provided backing vocals numerous times for Croatia (2003), Montenegro (2008) and Slovenia (2007, 2011, 2012), returned as a backing vocalist for Montenegro.
+Contest overview

 Semi-final 1

 Spain, France, and Denmark voted in this semi-final.

 Semi-final 2

 Germany, Italy, and the United Kingdom voted in this semi-final.

 Final

+The final took place on 10 May 2013 and was won by Austria.
+The "Big Five" and the host country, Denmark, qualified directly for the final.
+From the two semi-finals on 6 and 8 May 2014, twenty countries qualified for the final.
+A total of 26 countries competed in the final and all 37 participants voted.

 As in the 2013 contest, the winner was announced as soon as it was mathematically impossible to catch up.
 In this case, the winner had been determined by the 34th vote out of the 37, which came from Ukraine.